monadfix/tagged-aeson/README.md

 That is, until you start writing tests.

-Before: you would define orphan instances for all your request types in the testsuite.
+Without `tagged-aeson`: you would define orphan instances for all your request types in the testsuite.
 Or you would write functions `someRequestToJSON`, `otherRequestToJSON`, etc, and import them when necessary.

-After:
+With `tagged-aeson`:

 ```haskell
 data TestOnly a